 - More detail and explanations.

-- Do not try to use too many new concepts in a short period; introduce new concepts step by step.
+- Do not try to use too many new concepts quickly; introduce new concepts step by step.

 - Make use of interesting and relevant examples.